Mbed-TLS/mbedtls/docs/proposed/config-split.md

 Mbed TLS relies solely on the TF-PSA-Crypto build system to build its cryptography library and its tests.

-The TF-PSA-Crypto configuration file tf_psa_crypto_config.h configures entirely the cryptography interface exposed by Mbed TLS through TF-PSA-Crypto.
+The TF-PSA-Crypto configuration file `tf_psa_crypto_config.h` configures entirely the cryptography interface exposed by Mbed TLS through TF-PSA-Crypto.
-Mbed TLS configuration is splitted in two files: mbedtls_config.h for TLS and x509, tf_psa_crypto_config.h for the cryptography.
+Mbed TLS configuration is splitted in two files: `mbedtls_config.h` for TLS and x509, `tf_psa_crypto_config.h` for the cryptography.

 ## How do we split the configuration file?

-We extend the so called PSA cryptographic configuration scheme based on mbedtls_config.h and crypto_config.h.
-The configuration file crypto_config.h is extended to become the TF-PSA-Crypto configuration file, mbedtls_config.h becomes the configuration file for the TLS and x509 libraries.
-All the options to select the cryptographic mechanisms and to configure their implementation are moved from mbedtls_config.h to (tf_psa_)crypto_config.h.
+We extend the so called PSA cryptographic configuration scheme based on `mbedtls_config.h` and `crypto_config.h`.
+The configuration file `crypto_config.h` is extended to become the TF-PSA-Crypto configuration file, `mbedtls_config.h` becomes the configuration file for the TLS and x509 libraries.
+All the options to select the cryptographic mechanisms and to configure their implementation are moved from `mbedtls_config.h` to `(tf_psa_)crypto_config.h`.

-The configuration options that are relevant to both Mbed TLS and TF-PSA-Crypto like platform or system ones are moved to (tf_psa_)crypto_config.h.
-That way they are available in both repositories (as Mbed TLS includes tf_psa_crypto_config.h) without duplication.
+The configuration options that are relevant to both Mbed TLS and TF-PSA-Crypto like platform or system ones are moved to `(tf_psa_)crypto_config.h`.
+That way they are available in both repositories (as Mbed TLS includes `tf_psa_crypto_config.h`) without duplication.
 Later, we may duplicate or create aliases for some of them to align with the naming conventions of the repositories.

-The layout of options into sections in mbedtls_config.h does not suit TF-PSA-Crypto well thus the configuration options tf_psa_crypto_config.h are organized into different sections (see below).
+The layout of options into sections in `mbedtls_config.h` does not suit TF-PSA-Crypto well thus the configuration options `tf_psa_crypto_config.h` are organized into different sections (see below).

-## Configuration files and config.py
+## Configuration files and `config.py`

-Each repository contains a config.py script to create and modify configurations.
+Each repository contains a `config.py` script to create and modify configurations.

-In Mbed TLS, config.py handles both mbedtls_config.h and tf_psa_crypto_config.h.
+In Mbed TLS, `config.py` handles both `mbedtls_config.h` and `tf_psa_crypto_config.h`.
 It can set or unset TLS, x509 and cryptographic configuration options without having to specify the configuration file the options belong to.
 Commands like full and baremetal affect both configuration files.

-In TF-PSA-Crypto, config.py addresses only tf_psa_crypto_config.h.
+In TF-PSA-Crypto, `config.py` addresses only `tf_psa_crypto_config.h`.

-## Sections in tf_psa_crypto_config.h
+## Sections in `tf_psa_crypto_config.h`

-The tf_psa_crypto_config.h configuration file is organized into eight sections.
+The `tf_psa_crypto_config.h` configuration file is organized into eight sections.

-The pre-split mbedtls_config.h configuration files contains configuration options that apply to the whole code base (TLS, x509, crypto and tests) mostly related to the platform abstraction layer and testing.
-In tf_psa_crypto_config.h these configurations options are organized into two sections, one for the platform abstraction layer options and one for the others, respectively named "Platform abstraction layer" and "General and test configuration options".
+The pre-split `mbedtls_config.h` configuration file contains configuration options that apply to the whole code base (TLS, x509, crypto and tests) mostly related to the platform abstraction layer and testing.
+In `tf_psa_crypto_config.h` these configurations options are organized into two sections, one for the platform abstraction layer options and one for the others, respectively named "Platform abstraction layer" and "General and test configuration options".

-Then, the "Cryptographic mechanism selection (PSA API)" section is the equivalent of the pre-split crypto_config.h configuration file containing the PSA_WANT_ prefixed macros.
+Then, the "Cryptographic mechanism selection (PSA API)" section is the equivalent of the pre-split `crypto_config.h` configuration file containing the PSA_WANT_ prefixed macros.

 The following section named "Cryptographic mechanism selection (extended API)"